 Dominican Sisters of Mary, Mother of the Eucharist were canonically established in 1997 in response to Pope St. John Paul II’s call for a New Evangelization.
 They seek to share God’s message of faith and the joy of religious life with the modern world through various outreaches including education, vocations, and culture.
 The community now includes over 150 sisters, with an average age of 32.
 Over 6,000 women have attended their vocation discernment retreats and their impact on the national and global Church has been both amazing and profound.

-Beginning in the fall of 2021, the Diocese of Rockville Centre will be immensely blessed to welcome four Dominican Sisters who will establish a mission in our Diocese.
+In the fall of 2021, the Diocese of Rockville Centre was immensely blessed to welcome four Dominican Sisters as they established a mission in our Diocese.
 The incredible influence they will have on our communities is certain, by witnessing the tremendous nature of their conviction, intelligence, and faith.
-The sisters will be teaching in the Grade School and High School of Saint Mary’s in Manhasset and residing in the newly renovated convent (with your help!) at St. Hyacinth Parish, Glen Head.
+The sisters are teaching in the Grade School and High School of Saint Mary’s in Manhasset and residing in the newly renovated convent at St. Hyacinth Parish, Glen Head.

 In a world that more often than not disqualifies religion and views God as irrelevant, these sisters stand in the gap between who our children are and the bright future we desire for them.

 Your prayerful support is one of the most important things we are asking for.
 Your financial support is also vital; no matter the size of your gift it will go well beyond the purchase of furniture, flooring, bedding, etc. By donating what you can to support this initiative you will be supporting today’s generation of Catholics, as well as tomorrow’s, who will be brought ever closer to Our Lord and Our Lady by the beautiful witness of this religious community.